Thousands of creative leaders manage their agencies with Workamajig.

 To qualify as a PMP, you have to demonstrate a number of skills and competencies across different domains.
 Regardless of whether you want to get certified or not, a look at these skill requirements is a good way to orient yourself in project management.

-The reason being: if PMI evaluates a skill in its certification exams, you can assume that it’s important for managing a project in real life.
+The reason is: if PMI evaluates a skill in its certification exams, you can assume that it’s important for managing a project in real life.

 Here are a few project management skills you should have as part of the PMP exam curriculum: